sunnyvalechha/Terraform/README.md

 **Variables - Assign when Prompted**

-Note: We did not specify default value in Varible.tf so when we run the plan or apply command a prompt will appear to provide value.
+Note: We did not specify a default value in Variable.tf so when we run the plan or apply command a prompt will appear to provide value.
 Main.tf is the same, no modifications.

 ![image](https://github.com/user-attachments/assets/ce5cabfa-b91e-4369-a7e6-527dcf0973db)